LsBodino/PamplemousseCMS/README.md

 Why complicate, when you can have simplicity?
 Join the Pamplemousses.

-Available in English, French, Spanish, Italian and German.
+Available in English, French, Spanish, Italian, German, Dutch and Portuguese.
-Version: ST1.
+Version: ST2.

 ### >_ Installation